envoy/reverse-proxy-examples/README.md

 ### CCURE

-High level instructions/example to use nginx to proxy request to a C-CURE 9000 server.
+High level instructions/example to use nginx to proxy request to a C-CURE 9000 server (or other on-prem ACS server).

 ### OnGuard